 Academic Standing Needed for Practica - Early Childhood majors must possess a 2.00 cumulative average and a 2.00 major average in order to be assigned to practica.

 Academic Probation - A student whose cumulative GPA is less than 2.00 is on academic probation and remains so until the cumulative GPA is at or above 2.00.

 Notification of Academic Probation - Students on academic probation are so notified, in writing, by the vice president for academic affairs.

 Guidelines for Students on Academic Probation - A student whose cumulative average is below a 2.00 is on academic probation.
 The maximum permissible credit load for a student on probation will be 15 credit hours.
 (This is to include courses which are being repeated to raise a C-, D, D+ or F grade.)
 Any exceptions to this regulation must be approved by using the change of status form.

 When repetition of a grade is required, a student on probation is encouraged to repeat any C-, D, D+ and F grades at the first available opportunity.

 Faculty will be able to view student mid-term grades on-line after the seventh week of the semester.

-A student may appeal a decision of suspension in writing to the dean of his/her school within the time limits stated in his/her notification.
+Appeal of Suspension - A student may appeal a decision of suspension in writing to the dean of their school within the time limits stated in their notification.

-A student whose GPA is 3.9 or above at the time of graduation.
+Summa Cum Laude - A student whose GPA is a 3.9 or above at the time of graduation.

 Eligibility for Student Athlete Participation in Collegiate Athletics